 — Hale and Guan (2015).

-I’m still not sure if TV is less problematic than other bright screen use where the screens are closer to the eyes, but McIntyre and colleagues (1989) did find that more intense light exposure led to a greater suppression of melatonin.
+I’m still not sure if TV is less problematic than other bright screen use where the screens are closer to the eyes, but McIntyre and colleagues (1989) did find that more intense light exposure led to a higher suppression of melatonin.
 1 hour of light exposure at midnight suppressed melatonin by 71% with 3,000 lux, 67% with 1,000 lux, 44% with 500 lux, 38% with 350 lux, and 16% with 200 lux (McIntyre, Norman, Burrows & Armstrong, 1989).

-If you can download a lux meter app and then look at what it says where you normally sit to watch TV, it might give you an estimate of how problematic the behaviour is.
+If you can download a lux meter app and then look at what it says where you usually sit to watch TV, it might give you an estimate of how problematic the behaviour is.
 Using the LightMeter App, sitting in my office with the lights on is 98 lux, and looking at the computer is 1287 lux.
 The TV reading would probably be somewhere in between.

 I therefore give the science of this strategy a 33/50.